 How to implement the stack lock lid design in custom metal tins?

-The stack-lock lid design meets the reliability, ease of use, and unique appearance required by the product.
+The stack-lock lid design meets the product’s requirements for reliability, ease of use, and unique appearance.
 By incorporating a precisely designed locking mechanism into a custom metal tin, a seal that is both secure and convenient to use can be created.
-In addition, the stack-lock lid does not require a separate lid or tape, which enhances the convenience and user experience.
+In addition, the stack-lock lid does not require a separate lid or tape, enhancing convenience and the user experience.
 Implementing this design in a custom metal tin requires close cooperation with the tin can manufacturer.
 For us, this process involves determining the lid geometry, selecting compatible materials, developing molds, conducting quality testing, and finally, implementing the design in custom metal tins through post-production.

 Geometry and Locking Mechanism of Custom Metal Tins Lids